 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Probably not, according to a recent study published in the journal Circulation: Cardiovascular Imaging.
 The study tracked runners who had prior marathon experience, as they bumped up their average weekly mileage from 13 to 24 miles.

-“Based on this study, healthy active runners can adapt to increased levels of exercise in a fashion that improves performance and cardiovascular risk profile,” comments Gordon Blackburn, PhD, exercise physiologist, Preventive Cardiology and Rehabilitation, Cleveland Clinic Sydell and Arnold Miller Family Heart & Vascular Institute.
+“Based on this study, healthy active runners can adapt to increased levels of exercise in a fashion that improves performance and cardiovascular risk profile,” comments exercise physiologist Gordon Blackburn, PhD.

-Dr. Blackburn did not participate in the research and cautions not to assume that marathon training translates into long-term cardiovascular benefits, which he says merits further study.
+Dr. Blackburn did not participate in the research and cautions not to assume that marathon training translates into long-term cardiovascular benefits.
+He says this merits further study.

 Additionally, Dr. Blackburn suggests that the optimal exercise regimen to improve cardiovascular health and function is not yet clearly defined.
 While marathon training showed heart benefits in one study, another recent running study in the Journal of the American College of Cardiologists found that light and moderate joggers had a lower mortality than sedentary non-joggers, while strenuous joggers’ mortality was comparable to the sedentary group.

 “It is important to appreciate that the activity required to optimize cardiovascular health may differ or even diverge from the activity level required to optimize performance,” Dr. Blackburn says.